-5.1 What public disclosure must the Alternative Investment Fund or its manager make?
+5.1 What disclosure must the Alternative Investment Fund or its manager make to prospective investors, investors, regulators or other parties, including on environmental, social and/or governance factors?

-In general, AIFMs shall disclose any facts considered specifically relevant to the situation or development of the institution and must be communicated immediately to the CNMV.
+In general, AIFMs shall disclose any facts considered specifically relevant to the situation or development of the institution and must be reported immediately to the CNMV.
 Once analysed, the CNMV must disseminate and include any relevant development in the quarterly and annual or semi-annual report immediately.